yoiwa-personal/suid_sudo/doc/APIs.md

         spawn_in_privilege(..., ..., [a, b]) => exec a (a, b)
         spawn_in_privilege(..., ..., [[a, a0], b]) => exec a (a0, b)

-If the first argument is "spawn" and the execution of command has succeeded, it will return the process ID of the child.
+When the first argument is `"spawn"` and process execution succeeds, the function returns the child PID.

-Please do not use "child reaper" signal handlers with "system".
+Do not use custom signal handlers for child process reaping alongside `"system"`.

-## Running Some Code in Sub-process
+## Running Code in a Sub-process

-As said above, untrusted code should be run with "completely untrusted" privilege.
-It means that the result of such untrusted computations cannot be used in any trusted operations later.
+Untrusted code should run under fully restricted privileges to prevent it from affecting privileged operations.

-To resolve this, the module provides a helper function which will evaluate some portion of program within a forked subprocess.
+To accomplish this safely, the module provides helper functions that evaluate code blocks inside a isolated forked sub-process.

-Return value of the evaluation is returned to caller, using inter-process communications.
-Such value is restricted to safe ones presentable in JSON or a little more; it cannot be a class instances with special methods (it obviously causes a security issue).
-Simple booleans, numbers, strings, or lists or hashes of those values are all OK.
+Return values are serialized and returned to the parent process over IPC.
+Values are restricted to safe types representable in JSON (or simple extensions); passing complex class instances with custom methods is prohibited for security reasons.
+Booleans, numbers, strings, lists, and key-value maps of these types are fully supported.

-Exceptions are also propagated to the caller in a limited manner.
+Exceptions are also propagated to the parent process in a restricted manner.
-Most of the built-in exceptions (especially system-call errors) are transparently passed to the parent; non-builtin Exceptions are either coerced to a parent built-in exception or wrapped with WrappedSubprocessError exception.
+Standard built-in exceptions (e.g., system call errors) pass through transparently.
+Non-built-in exceptions are coerced into built-in parent exceptions or wrapped in a `WrappedSubprocessError`.

-The called function MUST return some value or raise an exception within Python.
+The target function MUST return a value or raise an exception in Python.
-If you intend to exec() an external process, consider using other functions.
+If you intend to execute an external process via `exec()`, use `subprocess` functions instead.

 ### call_in_subprocess (for Python)

-In Python, call_in_subprocess function takes a one function pointing to a function closure.
+In Python, `call_in_subprocess` accepts a single function object or closure.

-To evaluate arbitrary expression within a dropped privilege, either write:
+To execute arbitrary logic under dropped privileges:

-    # clean way
+    # Recommended
     def _():
         drop_privileges_forever()
         return what_to_do(...)
     result = call_in_subprocess(_)

-or
+or:

-    # dirty trick
+    # Alternative syntax
     @call_in_subprocess
     def result():
         drop_privileges_forever()
         return what_to_do(...)

-Current implementation uses a safe subset of Pickle bytecode for return value communication in Python.
+It uses a secure subset of `pickle` bytecodes for IPC response serialization.

 ### run_in_subprocess (for Ruby)

-In Ruby, run_in_subprocess function takes a block argument.
+In Ruby, `run_in_subprocess` accepts a block argument:

-To evaluate arbitrary expression within a dropped privilege,
-write:

     result = run_in_subprocess {
-        drop_privileges_forever()
+        drop_privileges_forever
         what_to_do(...)
     }

-Current implementation uses `YAML.safe_load` for return value communication in Ruby.
+It uses `YAML.safe_load` for IPC response serialization.

 ### run_in_subprocess (for Perl)

-In Perl, run_in_subprocess can be similarly used as Ruby.
+In Perl, `run_in_subprocess` operates similarly to Ruby.
-All exceptions are propagated as a simple string.
+Exceptions are propagated as plain text strings.
-Current implementation uses `JSON` (`JSON::PP`) for return value communication in Perl.
+It uses `JSON` (`JSON::PP`) for IPC response serialization.

-## Misc functions
+## Utility Functions

-Functions in this section are not exported; these should be called via an explicit module reference.
+Functions in this section are not exported by default and should be called via explicit module references.

 ### show_sudo_command_line

-It displays how the script will be re-invoked via sudo, to standard error stream (usually a console).
+Prints the re-invocation `sudo` command line to standard error (usually the terminal).

-Parameters `use_shebang`, `{python|ruby|perl}_flags`, `inherit_flags`,
-`pass_env`, `sudo_allow_cached_cred` are as same as `suid_emulate()`.
+Parameters `use_shebang`, `{python|ruby|perl}_flags`, `inherit_flags`, `pass_env`, and `sudo_allow_cached_cred` mirror those in `suid_emulate()`.

-### compute_sudo_commane_line_patterns
+### compute_sudo_command_line_patterns

-It returns strings representing the command-line patterns for re-invocation.
-It returns a pair; the first element is a descriptive string for re-invocation pattern, and the second element is one used as an entry in `sudoers` file.
+Returns a pair of strings representing command-line patterns for script re-invocation: the first element is a descriptive pattern string, and the second is formatted for direct inclusion in a `sudoers` file.

-Parameters `use_shebang`, `{python|ruby|perl}_flags`, `inherit_flags`,
-`pass_env`, `sudo_allow_cached_cred` are as same as `suid_emulate()`.
+Parameters `use_shebang`, `{python|ruby|perl}_flags`, `inherit_flags`, `pass_env`, and `sudo_allow_cached_cred` mirror those in `suid_emulate()`.

-A string given in `user_str` parameter is used for users specification in `sudoers` patterns.
+The `user_str` parameter specifies the user/group string in the generated `sudoers` pattern.

 ## Defined Exceptions

-The following exceptions are implemented for Python and Ruby.
+The following exceptions are implemented for Python and Ruby:

 ### SUIDHandlingError

-A general runtime error raised during processing by suid_sudo module.
-It is derived from `RuntimeError` in Python and Ruby.
+A general runtime error raised during operations in the `suid_sudo` module.
+Inherits from `RuntimeError` in Python and Ruby.

 ### SUIDSetupError